corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 In Corda 4, this process was more complicated because you needed a Java or Kotlin application to run the RPCClient.
 In the Corda 5 Developer Preview, you can run the RPCClient easily with JavaScript.

 The `parametersInJson` field includes all parameters that the flow takes in.
 You must create a JSON string with another JSON inside it, then escape all the characters that matter.
-For each parameter and its value, insert `\` before the each `"`.
+To escape the characters, insert `\` before each `"` for each parameter and its value.

-The X500 name of each node can be found in the `solar-system.yaml` file.
+The X500 name of the receiving node must be included in the `target` field.
+The X500 names of all nodes can be found in the `solar-system.yaml` file.

 The flow returns a `200` response, including the `flowId` (a `uuid`) and the `clientId`.